darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/1-Face Detection/README.md

 - Choose Use a project template, then choose Face detection.
 - Scroll to the bottom of the screen, then choose Next.
 4. On the Specify project details screen
-a.
-In the Project information section:
+  - In the Project information section:
    - Either accept the default name for the project, or type a name you prefer.
    - Either accept the default description for the project, or type a description you prefer.
-b.
-In the Project content section:
+  - In the Project content section:
    - Model—make sure the model is deeplens-object-detection.
 If it isn't, remove the current model then choose Add model.
 From the list of models, choose deeplens-object-detection.
    - Function—make sure the function is deeplens-object-detection.
 If it isn't, remove the current function then choose Add function.
 From the list of functions, choose deeplens-object-detection.
-  c.
-Choose Create.
+  - Choose Create.

 This returns you to the Projects screen where the project you just created is listed with your other projects.